The Ultimate Guide for a Perfect Professional LinkedIn Headshot (2026)

 What Makes a Professional LinkedIn Headshot?
 (Summary Checklist)

-Use this checklist for LinkedIn headshots that work instantly.
+Use these tips for a professional LinkedIn headshot that works instantly.
 One rule: keep it simple.

 In short: LinkedIn headshots should look professional without looking over-produced.
 They should read credible, calm, and current.